 Young men are those who, while not yet having walked with God over a longer period of time and gotten to know Him (as is the case with a father who has experienced the truths of His Word first-hand), do know sound doctrine (in contrast to the child of the faith whom yet does not).
 They are strong against sin and error because the word of God abides in them, which is synonymous with having knowledge of His Word.
 Per the descriptors given of a young man in this passage, it is via this knowledge that this believer has overcome the deceitfulness of the evil one.

 D. FATHER OF THE FAITH

 The father of the faith is the one whom John depicts as the most spiritually mature; he has a deep, abiding knowledge of the Eternal God: twice John states, he knows Him.
 This is commensurate with Philippians 3:10 wherein the Apostle Paul states regarding himself (himself a father of the faith), that I may know Him.
 Accordingly:

 V. SUMMARY OF THE THREE STAGES OF SPIRITUAL GROWTH

 All three of the aforementioned stages of spiritual growth are related to commensurate knowledge.
 The point again, that which makes this passage worth mentioning at length, is that one can only become a father in the faith and have profound intimacy with God by first becoming a believer, who herein is termed a little child in the faith as a result.
-The little child then graduates to become a young man by being strong in the Word which implies obtaining knowledge.
+The little child then grows to become a young man by being strong in the Word which implies obtaining knowledge.
 It is from that vantage point that He becomes a father in the faith.
 Proverbs 22:17 is a fitting summation: Apply your mind to my knowledge.